MarkBind/markbind/docs/devGuide/workflow.md

 </box>

 ## Git hooks
 We have three git hooks in our project.
+We use [pre-commit](https://pre-commit.com/) to manage our git hooks.<br>
+The pre-commit scripts are located in `./pre-commit-scripts` and the config is found in `./pre-commit-config.yaml`.

 To skip running the pre-commit hook or pre-push hook, you can use the --no-verify flag (e.g. git push --no-verify origin fork_branch).